LineageOS/lineage_wiki/pages/meta/developer_information.md

 toc: false
 permalink: developer_information.html
 ---
-So, you've decided you want to contribute to the Lineage software.
+So, you've decided you want to bring up and maintain a device for Lineage.
 Awesome!
 This page provides reference material that may be useful to help you.

 ## List of links